-(2) Capacitors used to prevent electromagnetic interference in the primary AC side circuit, or as a connection/insulation, must be a safety standard certified product, or satisfy the contents ativulated in the Electrical Appliance and Metarial Safety I and Install a fuse for each line in same of stipulated in the Electrical Appliance and Material Safety Law.
+(2) Capacitors used to prevent electromagnetic interference in the primary AC side circuit, or as a connection/insulation, must be a safety standard certified product, or satisfy the contents ativulated in the Electrical Appliance and Metarial Safety I and Install a fuse for each line in second for the safety standard certified product.

+stipulated in the Electrical Appliance and Material Safety Law.
 Install a fuse for each line in case of a short.
 (3) This series is not safety standard certified products.